General Terms and Conditions Consumers

 Article 9 - Ownership of hardware until everything is paid

-All hardware delivered by Onesix shall remain the property of Onesix until the Client has fully complied with all obligations arising from the agreement, including payment of purchase price, interest, costs and any other claims of Onesix on the Client.
-As long as ownership has not passed to Customer, Customer may not sell, pledge, lease, lend or otherwise encumber or transfer the hardware.
-The Customer is obliged to keep the hardware carefully and clearly mark it as the property of Onesix .
-If Customer is in default or Onesix has good reason to believe that it will be in default, Onesix is entitled to take back the hardware.
-The Customer hereby grants Onesix irrevocable permission to enter the location of the hardware and have it taken away, without judicial intervention, to the extent permitted by law.
+All hardware supplied by Onesix remains the property of Onesix until the Customer has fully complied with all obligations arising from the agreement, including the payment of the purchase price, interest, costs and any other claims of Onesix against the Customer.
+As long as the ownership has not been transferred to the Customer, the Customer may not sell, pledge, rent, lend or in any other way encumber or transfer the hardware.
+The Customer is obliged to carefully store the hardware and clearly mark it as the property of Onesix.
+If the Customer is in default or Onesix has well-founded reasons to assume that it will be in default, Onesix is entitled to take back the hardware.
+The Customer hereby grants Onesix irrevocable permission to enter the location of the hardware and remove it, without judicial intervention, insofar as legally permitted.

-Unless the nature of the claim dictates otherwise, any legal claim or entitlement of the Customer against Onesix shall expire one year after the day on which the Customer became aware or could reasonably have become aware of the basis of that claim or entitlement.
+Unless the nature of the claim opposes this, any legal claim or claim of the Customer against Onesix lapses one year after the day on which the Customer became aware or could reasonably have been aware of the basis of that claim or claim.

-Article 11 - Availability, maintenance and care of data
+Article 11 - Availability, maintenance and care for data

-Onesix will take reasonable technical and organizational measures to ensure the continuity, availability and security of its services.
-Regular backups of essential data will be made for the purpose of recovery in the event of technical failure.
-Onesix does not guarantee uninterrupted availability of its services and is not liable for any damages resulting from temporary unavailability, loss of data or corruption of data, unless there is intent, gross negligence or deliberate recklessness of Onesix.
-Customer is responsible for making its own copies or exports of company data, unless other arrangements are made in writing.
+Onesix will take reasonable technical and organizational measures to guarantee the continuity, availability and security of its services.
+Regular backups are made of essential data for the purpose of recovery in case of technical malfunctions.
+Onesix does not guarantee uninterrupted availability of its services and is not liable for any damage as a result of temporary unavailability, data loss or mutilation of data, unless there is intent, gross negligence or deliberate recklessness on the part of Onesix.
+The Customer is responsible for making its own copies or exports of company data, unless other agreements have been made about this in writing.

-Article 12 - Tax Settings and Menu Data
+Article 12 - Tax authorities and menu data

-Customer is fully and exclusively responsible for correct and complete configuration of all price and tax settings, including VAT rates, VAT codes and application rules in the software.
-Onesix provides no tax or legal advice and has no duty to substantively review or verify any data or settings provided by the Customer.
-Changes to menu, prices, products or tax settings are made only at the request or with the prior approval of the Customer.
-The Customer guarantees their accuracy and legality.
-The Customer shall periodically check whether the configuration and applied VAT are correct and shall inform Onesix immediately in case of suspected inaccuracies.
-Onesix will make every effort to restore the configuration.
-Onesix shall not be liable for assessments, fines, surcharges, interest or other costs of tax authorities resulting from incorrect or incomplete data or settings of the Customer or from changes made at the request or with the approval of the Customer.
-This exclusion does not apply in cases of intentional, gross negligence or deliberate recklessness of Onesix or its executives.
-The Customer shall indemnify Onesix against claims and costs of third parties, including tax authorities, related to incorrect or incomplete menu or tax data of the Customer or changes requested by the Customer, and shall reimburse the reasonable costs of defense and legal assistance.
-Upon request, Onesix shall maintain a work log of changes made to menu and tax settings with date, time and declarant.
+The Customer is fully and exclusively responsible for the correct and complete configuration of all price and tax settings, including VAT rates, VAT codes and application rules in the software.
+Onesix does not provide tax or legal advice and has no obligation to substantively test or verify data or settings provided by the Customer.
+Changes to menu, prices, products or tax settings are only implemented at the request or with prior approval of the Customer.
+The Customer guarantees the accuracy and lawfulness thereof.
+The Customer periodically checks whether the configuration and the applied VAT are correct and informs Onesix immediately in case of suspected inaccuracies.
+Onesix will make efforts to restore the configuration.
+Onesix is not liable for assessments, fines, additional assessments, interest or other costs of tax authorities that arise from incorrect or incomplete data or settings of the Customer or from changes that have been implemented at the request or with the approval of the Customer.
+This exclusion does not apply in case of intent, gross negligence or deliberate recklessness on the part of Onesix or its managers.
+The Customer indemnifies Onesix against claims and costs of third parties, including tax authorities, that are related to incorrect or incomplete menu or tax data of the Customer or with changes requested by the Customer, and compensates the reasonable costs of defense and legal assistance.
+At the request of the customer, Onesix keeps a work log of implemented changes to menu and tax settings with date, time and notifier.
 Onesix may charge a reasonable fee for this.

 Article 13 - KYC data for payment processors

-The Customer shall timely and fully provide Onesix with all data and documents necessary for identification and verification of the Customer and its ultimate stakeholders or directors in accordance with the requirements of know your customer and anti-money laundering regulations of the relevant payment processor.
+The Customer provides Onesix in a timely and complete manner with all data and documents that are necessary for identification and verification of the Customer and its ultimate beneficial owners or directors in accordance with the requirements of know your customer and anti-money laundering regulations of the involved payment processor.
 Onesix may only use this data to enable onboarding and assessment by the payment processor and to comply with related legal obligations.
-Onesix treats this data confidentially, implements appropriate technical and organizational security measures and does not retain the data longer than necessary for the stated purposes or as long as required by law.
-If the payment processor requires additional information or updating, the Customer shall provide it upon first request.
+Onesix treats this data confidentially, takes appropriate technical and organizational measures for security and does not store the data longer than necessary for the aforementioned purposes or as long as legislation requires.
+If the payment processor requests additional information or updates, the Customer will provide this at first request.
 Insofar as the payment processor acts as an independent controller, it processes the data under its own responsibility and conditions.
-Where Onesix acts as processor for the Client, the arrangements in the processor agreement shall apply.
+Where Onesix acts as a processor for the Customer, the agreements in the processor agreement apply.

-Article 14 - Cooperating with partners and suppliers
+Article 14 - Collaborating with partners and suppliers

-Onesix may use third parties, including hardware, software and hosting partners, in the performance of its services.
-The Client agrees that Onesix may have work partially performed by third parties.
-Onesix shall not be liable for failures of carefully selected third parties unless it knew or reasonably should have known that they could not fulfill their obligations.
-The Customer shall accept the applicable terms and conditions of these third parties if necessary for the use of the products or services provided.
+Onesix may use third parties in the execution of its services, including hardware, software and hosting partners.
+The Customer agrees that Onesix may have work performed partially by third parties.
+Onesix is not liable for shortcomings of carefully selected third parties, unless it knew or should reasonably have known that they could not fulfill their obligations.
+The Customer will accept the applicable conditions of these third parties if this is necessary for the use of the delivered products or services.

-Onesix may switch payment processors as long as the direct transaction costs for the Customer remain the same.
-Transaction fees are defined as the processor's pass-through processing fees and scheme fees, excluding charges for chargebacks, chargebacks, refunds and penalties from the processor.
-Onesix shall notify a proposed transition at least four weeks prior to the transition and provide the Customer with the necessary instructions.
-Customer shall cooperate with the transition as necessary, including providing or updating KYC data and completing any onboarding steps with the new processor.
-Costs directly related to the transition shall be borne by Onesix, excluding staff hours on the Customer's side and external costs incurred by the Customer itself with third parties.
-Onesix shall endeavor to provide uninterrupted service during the transition and shall not be liable for temporary limitations that are unavoidable for the implementation of the transition, except for intentional, gross negligence or deliberate recklessness on the part of Onesix.
-Handling of chargebacks and chargebacks will follow the procedure of the relevant payment processor.
-Any charges resulting from chargebacks may be passed on to the Customer.
+Onesix may change payment processor as long as the direct transaction costs for the Customer remain the same.
+Onesix will notify a proposed transition at least four weeks prior to the transition and provide the Customer with the necessary instructions.
+The Customer will cooperate with the transition where necessary, including providing or updating KYC data and completing any onboarding steps with the new processor.
+Costs directly related to the transition will be borne by Onesix, with the exception of personnel hours on the Customer's side and external costs incurred by the Customer with third parties.
+Onesix strives for uninterrupted service during the transition and is not liable for temporary restrictions that are unavoidable for the execution of the transition, except in the event of intent, gross negligence or willful recklessness on the part of Onesix.
+The handling of chargebacks and reversals follows the procedure of the payment processor involved.
+Any charged costs resulting from chargebacks may be passed on to the Customer.

 Article 16 - Results and growth expectations

-Any forecasts, comparisons, benchmarks, calculation examples and customer cases about results or revenue growth are for illustrative purposes only and are based on data from existing customers under specific circumstances.
+Any forecasts, comparisons, benchmarks, calculation examples and customer cases regarding results or revenue increase are for illustration purposes only and are based on data from existing customers under specific circumstances.
 This information does not constitute a commitment or guarantee that the Customer will achieve similar results.
-Onesix shall not be liable for any failure to achieve intended results or revenue growth, except for intentional, gross negligence or deliberate recklessness on the part of Onesix or its executives.
-The Client remains at all times responsible for its own commercial policy, pricing, marketing, personnel and operational processes.
+Onesix is not liable for the failure to achieve intended results or revenue increase, except in the event of intent, gross negligence or willful recklessness on the part of Onesix or its managers.
+The Customer remains at all times responsible for its own commercial policy, pricing, marketing, personnel and operational processes.

 Article 17 - Prices

 Onesix is entitled to change the prices of its products and services.
 A price change will be communicated to the Customer in writing or electronically at least one month before the effective date.
-The Customer has the right to terminate the agreement immediately until no later than the effective date of the price change, unless otherwise agreed in the cooperation agreement.
-Price changes resulting directly from changes in laws or regulations, including tax or levy rates, do not entitle the Customer to cancel.
-For already paid or ongoing billing periods, the originally agreed prices remain in effect until the end of the relevant period.
-By using the Services after the effective date of the price change, the Customer shall be deemed to have agreed to the changed prices.
+The Customer has the right to terminate the agreement with immediate effect up to the effective date of the price change, unless otherwise agreed in the collaboration agreement.
+Price changes that directly result from changes in laws or regulations, including tax or levy rates, do not give the Customer the right to terminate.
+For invoice periods already paid or ongoing, the originally agreed prices remain in effect until the end of the relevant period.
+By using the services after the effective date of the price change, the Customer is deemed to agree to the changed prices.

 Article 18 - Photos

-Photos taken in or through the Kiosk of products and expressions are the property of Onesix.
-Onesix may use these photos for documentation and marketing, unless the Client objects in writing.
+Photos taken of products and expressions in or via the Kiosk are the property of Onesix.
+Onesix may use these photos for documentation and marketing, unless the Customer objects in writing.

 Article 19 - Intellectual property and use

 The intellectual property rights to the software and other materials developed by Onesix remain the property of Onesix.
-The Customer shall indemnify Onesix against all claims by third parties relating to the use of the Hardware and Software, including claims for infringement of intellectual property rights.
-Onesix may modify or replace the Hardware and/or Software functionally or technically.
-If any modification results in a material reduction in core functionality, Onesix shall provide a reasonable alternative solution or give the Customer the right to terminate the agreement without compensation.
-Onesix shall provide no warranty beyond that provided by its supplier, unless otherwise agreed in writing.
+The Customer indemnifies Onesix against all claims from third parties relating to the use of the hardware and software, including claims for infringement of intellectual property rights.
+Onesix may functionally or technically modify or replace the Hardware and/or Software.
+If an adjustment leads to a material reduction in core functionality, Onesix offers a reasonable alternative solution or gives the Customer the right to terminate the agreement without compensation.
+Onesix does not provide a more extensive warranty than its supplier, unless otherwise agreed in writing.

-Onesix shall not be liable for unlawful use of the hardware or software by the Client or its personnel.
-The Client shall indemnify Onesix against claims of third parties in connection with damage arising from the use of the hardware or software.
-On parts of the services obtained by Onesix from third parties, no warranty will ever exceed the warranty provided to Onesix by the relevant supplier.
-The total liability of Onesix shall at all times be limited to direct damage and to the amount paid by the Client to Onesix in the three months preceding the incident of damage, unless the damage is the result of intent, gross negligence or deliberate recklessness of Onesix or its executives.
+Onesix is not liable for unlawful use of the hardware or software by the Customer or its personnel.
+The Customer indemnifies Onesix against claims from third parties in connection with damage resulting from the use of the hardware or software.
+On parts of the services that Onesix purchases from third parties, no more warranty is ever given than the warranty that the relevant supplier grants to Onesix.
+The total liability of Onesix is at all times limited to the direct damage and to the amount that the Customer has paid to Onesix in the three months prior to the damage event, unless the damage is the result of intent, gross negligence or deliberate recklessness on the part of Onesix or its managers.

-To the extent permitted by law, Onesix shall not be liable for indirect or consequential damages, including lost profits, missed savings, reputational damage, loss or corruption of data and loss of business as a result of downtime or reduced availability of the services, except in the case of willful misconduct, gross negligence or deliberate recklessness of Onesix or its executives.
+To the extent permitted by law, Onesix is not liable for indirect or consequential damage, including lost profit, missed savings, reputational damage, loss or corruption of data and loss of turnover as a result of downtime or reduced availability of the services, except in the case of intent, gross negligence or deliberate recklessness on the part of Onesix or its managers.

 Article 21 - Confidentiality

-Parties shall treat the existence and content of this agreement, as well as all business information obtained from each other, as confidential.
-Disclosure shall only be permitted to the extent necessary for performance, or if required by law or court order.
+Parties treat the existence and content of this agreement, as well as all company information obtained from each other, confidentially.
+Disclosure is only permitted to the extent necessary for implementation, or if required by law or judicial order.

 Article 22 - Unforeseen circumstances and security incidents

-Onesix shall not be bound to fulfill any obligation if prevented from doing so by force majeure.
-Force majeure includes power failures, Internet or network failures, delays or shortcomings of suppliers, viruses, hacks, fire, government measures or other external causes that prevent the performance of the agreement, with the exception of security incidents that are the result of deficient security by Onesix itself.
-In case of a security incident or hack, Onesix shall take reasonable measures to limit the damage and inform the Client as soon as possible.
-During a force majeure situation, Onesix shall not be liable for any damages, costs or interest.
-If the force majeure situation continues for more than thirty days, each party shall be entitled to terminate the agreement for the part that cannot be performed.
+Onesix is not obliged to fulfill any obligation if it is prevented from doing so by force majeure.
+Force majeure also includes power outages, internet or network failures, delays or shortcomings of suppliers, viruses, hacks, fire, government measures or other external causes that prevent the execution of the agreement, with the exception of security incidents that are the result of inadequate security by Onesix itself.
+In the event of a security incident or hack, Onesix will take reasonable measures to limit the damage and inform the Customer as soon as possible.
+During a force majeure situation, Onesix is not liable for any damage, costs or interest.
+If the force majeure situation lasts longer than thirty days, each party is entitled to dissolve the agreement for the non-executable part.

-Article 23 - Use of the Services and what is not permitted
+Article 23 - Use of the services and what is not allowed

-The Customer shall only use the hardware and software in accordance with laws and regulations and these Terms and Conditions.
-It is not permitted to use the Services for unlawful content or activities, spreading malware, disrupting network or system operation, bypassing security measures, performing (pen) tests or scans without Onesix's prior written consent, mass sending of unsolicited messages, scrapping or data mining of Onesix 's systems outside the provided interfaces, or reverse-engineering, decompiling or modifying software except to the extent permitted by mandatory law.
-Onesix may take measures in case of a (suspected) violation, including suspension, limitation of functionality or termination in accordance with these terms and conditions.
+The Customer uses the hardware and software exclusively in accordance with laws and regulations and these terms and conditions.
+It is not permitted to use the services for unlawful content or activities, the distribution of malware, the disruption of network or system operation, the circumvention of security measures, the performance of (pen) tests or scans without prior written permission from Onesix, the mass sending of unsolicited messages, the scraping or data mining of Onesix systems outside the offered interfaces, or the reverse-engineering, decompiling or modification of software except to the extent that mandatory law permits this.
+Onesix may take measures in the event of a (suspected) violation, including suspension, restriction of functionality or termination in accordance with these terms and conditions.

 Article 23 – Anti-corruption, integrity, sanctions and prohibited acts

-Parties shall comply with applicable anti-bribery and anti-corruption legislation (including in any case Dutch law and, to the extent applicable, FCPA/UK Bribery Act).
-It is not permitted to offer, solicit or provide unlawful benefits, gifts or payments directly or through third parties to influence business decisions.
-Facilitation payments are not permitted.
-Reasonable and proportionate business gifts or hospitality are permitted only to the extent that they are not intended or suitable to exert undue influence.
-The Client shall ensure proper administration and internal controls to ensure compliance.
+Parties comply with applicable anti-bribery and anti-corruption laws (including in any case Dutch law and, insofar as applicable, FCPA/UK Bribery Act).
+It is not permitted to offer, request or provide unlawful benefits, gifts or payments, directly or through third parties, to influence business decisions.
+Facilitation payments are not allowed.
+Reasonable and proportionate promotional gifts or hospitality are only permitted insofar as they are not intended or suitable to exert an unlawful influence.
+The Customer ensures correct administration and internal controls to ensure compliance.
 A (suspected) violation gives Onesix the right to terminate the agreement with immediate effect.

-Customer agrees to comply with all applicable export, re-export, sanctions and trade laws and regimes (including EU and Netherlands, and where applicable US/UK).
-The Services may not be used in, to or for the benefit of embargoed or sanctioned countries, entities or persons.
-The Customer represents that it is not a sanctioned party and is not controlled by such parties.
-Changes in this status shall be promptly reported to Onesix .
-Onesix may suspend or terminate services if necessary to comply with export or sanctions regulations.
+The Customer declares to comply with all applicable export, re-export, sanction and trade laws and regimes (including EU and the Netherlands, and insofar as applicable the US/UK).
+The services may not be used in, to or for the benefit of countries, entities or persons that are under embargo or sanctions.
+The Customer declares not to be a sanctioned party and not to be controlled by such parties.
+Changes in this status are reported directly to Onesix.
+Onesix may suspend or terminate the service if this is necessary to comply with export or sanction rules.

-Onesix is not a party to any transactions between the Customer and its customers and accepts no liability for (attempted) illegal sales of products or services through hardware/software provided by Onesix (including sales in violation of age limits, licensing or product regulations).
-The Customer is fully responsible for the legality of the products/services offered, compliance with applicable (consumer) legislation and any required age or identity checks.
-In case of signals of (suspected) illegal sales, Onesix may take appropriate measures, including suspension or termination of services and blocking of functionality.
-In such cases, Onesix will take appropriate steps without delay, including reporting to the payment processor and - to the extent required or permitted by law - to the competent authorities.
-The Customer shall indemnify Onesix for claims, fines and costs arising from such illegal sales.
+Onesix is not a party to transactions between the Customer and its customers and accepts no liability for (attempts at) illegal sales of products or services via hardware/software supplied by Onesix (including sales in violation of age limits, license or product regulations).
+The Customer is fully responsible for the lawfulness of the offered products/services, the compliance with applicable (consumer) legislation and any required age or identity checks.
+In case of signals of (suspected) illegal sales, Onesix may take appropriate measures, including suspension or termination of the services and the blocking of functionality.
+In that case, Onesix will immediately take appropriate steps, including notification to the payment processor and — insofar as legally required or permitted — to the competent authorities.
+The Customer indemnifies Onesix for claims, fines and costs that arise from such illegal sales.

-Article 25 - Money Laundering and Terrorist Financing (AML/CFT)
+Article 25 - Money laundering and terrorism financing (AML/CFT)

-Customer shall not use the Services for money laundering or terrorist financing purposes and shall comply with all applicable AML/CFT regulations.
-Onesix is not a financial institution and does not conduct customer due diligence beyond what is necessary for onboarding with the payment processor; Onesix assumes no liability for violations of AML/CFT obligations by the Customer.
-In the event of (suspected) unusual or suspicious transactions, Onesix may suspend or terminate the provision of services, share relevant information - to the extent permitted or required by law - with the payment processor and/or competent authorities and take other measures reasonably necessary to comply with applicable laws and regulations.
-Customer shall provide all reasonable cooperation and indemnifies Onesix for claims, fines and costs arising from violations of AML/CFT rules by Customer.
+The Customer will not use the services for money laundering or financing of terrorism and complies with all applicable AML/CFT rules.
+Onesix is not a financial institution and does not perform client research beyond what is necessary for onboarding with the payment processor; Onesix accepts no liability for violations of AML/CFT obligations by the Customer.
+In case of (suspicions of) unusual or suspicious transactions, Onesix may suspend or terminate the service, share relevant information — insofar as legally permitted or required — with the payment processor and/or competent authorities and take other measures that are reasonably necessary to comply with applicable laws and regulations.
+The Customer will provide all reasonable cooperation and indemnifies Onesix for claims, fines and costs that arise from violations of AML/CFT rules by the Customer.

 Article 26 - Applicable law and disputes

-This agreement is governed by Dutch law.
-The District Court of Oost-Brabant has exclusive jurisdiction to hear disputes between the parties.
+Dutch law applies to this agreement.
+The Oost-Brabant court has exclusive jurisdiction to hear disputes between parties.